larsks/rhel-osp-upgrade-docs/overview.md

-# Upgrading from Icehouse to Juno: Overview
+# Upgrading from Juno to Kilo: Overview

-Note that the following holds true for all of the following scenarios:
+Note that the following holds true for all of the described upgrade scenarios:

 - All scenarios involve some service interruptions.
 - Running instances will not be affected by the upgrade process unless